 Mortgage rates with low deposit: what are the current options?

 If you're a first-time buyer with a five or 10-per-cent deposit, you've probably heard about lenders pulling most of the higher LTV (loan-to-value) mortgages from their portfolios.
 We wish we could say this isn't true, but the situation for first-time buyers with low deposits is serious.
-In fact, the latest data suggests that even 15 per cent isn't enough for some lenders, making it very difficult to secure a mortgage at all, let alone at the best rate.
+In fact, the latest data suggests that even 15 per cent isn't enough for some lenders, making it very difficult to secure a mortgage at all, let alone at the lowest mortgage rate.

 What should you do if you really, really need to secure a mortgage this summer?
 If you've found your dream home and really cannot wait, the tough truth is: find a way to put together a larger deposit, even if it means asking family members.
-If this is not an option, we strongly suggest waiting until August-September to see if lender confidence returns.
+If this is not an option, we strongly suggest waiting until late August/September to see if lender confidence returns.
 Late summer will show the full scale of financial harm done by Covid-19, which is when lenders will understand better how they want to proceed.

 Mortgage and coronavirus: has getting a mortgage become more difficult?